DePaul vs. Northwestern College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 DePaul vs. Northwestern BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game that pits the No. 24 Northwestern Wildcats (7-2) against the DePaul Blue Demons (2-7) at Wintrust Arena has a projected final score of 76-70 (based on our computer prediction) in favor of Northwestern, who we project as a slight favorite in this matchup.
-Tipoff is at 5:30 PM on December 16.
+Saturday's contest that pits the No. 24 Northwestern Wildcats (7-2) against the DePaul Blue Demons (2-7) at Wintrust Arena has a projected final score of 76-70 (based on our computer prediction) in favor of Northwestern, who we project as a slight favorite in this matchup.
+Game time is at 5:30 PM on December 16.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!